Etshawy1/Symphonia-Back-end/README.md

       npm i

-- then you will need a file called `.env` without a name only an extension to exist in the root directory you should find it in the delivered folder in google drive or you should contact us as this file contains all our secrets.
+- then you will need a file called `.env` without a name only an extension to exist in the root directory the file `example.env` has the kind of variables you need to have.

 - we use npm package `winston` for logging so, you need to make a folder called `logs` in the root directory and make 3 files: